steph-xue/auctions/README.md

 # Auctions

 A full stack online auction web application where users can create and manage listings, place competitive bids, browse listings by category, and track items of interest through a personal watchlist.
+Every listing page supports comments from other users, and closing an auction automatically declares the highest bidder the winner.

 <br>